cbutton01/solo-project-6-29/README.md

 ##### The Unforeseen and Questions

   * Does the shorthand for grid work with css objects?
 I'm about to find out.
+  * Grid is a bit more finnicky than in angular.
+I am having trouble getting my article components to display the way I want them to.